 In the Computer Name/Domain Change dialog box, add the information about the AD domain.

-You can change the computer name based on your business requirements.
-Enter the AD domain name that you specified in Step 1: Deploy an AD domain controller.
+Enter the root domain name that you specified in Step 1: Deploy an AD domain controller.
 In this example,

 example.com

-is used as the AD domain name, as shown in the following figure.Restart the server for the changes to take effect.
+is used as the root domain name of the AD domain.Restart the server for the changes to take effect.

-After you join the ECS instance that is used as a client to the AD domain, the AD domain name is displayed in the computer information of the instance.
+After you join the ECS instance that is used as a client to the AD domain, the root domain name of the AD domain is displayed in the computer information of the instance.

 After you build an AD domain on an ECS instance and join another ECS instance as a client to the AD domain, you can perform operations based on your business requirements, such as creating users and groups.
 For more information, see Active Directory Domain Services Overview.